Downtown Public Compost Pilot Program

 How do I use the Downtown Public Compost bin?

 Open the eGate Digi app and select the bin you would like to unlock (every bin is numbered).
-Swipe across to unlock the bin.
-Once you have dumped your organic waste, please remember to CLOSE the bin.
+Tap the icon to unlock the bin.
+Once you have dumped your organic waste, please remember to close the bin.

 What if the bin malfunctions while I’m using it?